pippinbarr/itisasifyouweredoingwork/process/README.md

 * Check for sound effects coverage
 * Add more desktop images (or maybe just the four, but nail the tone - the work one is amazing)
+* Reconsider the texts in document and email - could that be more technology oriented somehow?
+There's a pleasure in being able to _read_ what you type, is one reason to maintain the current thing.
+What about writing the text of technical manuals?

 ### Bugs